 Targeted Ketogenic Diet Plan

-If you want to reap the myriad benefits of a ketogenic diet while still being able to reach your workout goals, a targeted ketogenic diet might be right for you.
-A targeted ketogenic diet means you follow a basic standard ketogenic diet every day; however, on the days you work out, you consume an extra 25-50 grams of carbohydrate prior to exercise.
+If you want to reap the many benefits of a ketogenic diet while reaching your workout goals, a targeted ketogenic diet might be right for you.
+A targeted ketogenic diet means you follow a standard ketogenic diet every day.
+However, on the days you work out, you consume an extra 25-50 grams of carbohydrate before exercise.
 By doing so, you elevate blood glucose levels enough to support your workout, but without knocking you out of ketosis.

 - Follow the usual standard ketogenic diet on days you don’t exercise

 - Eat your carbohydrate-containing meal before exercising

 - Add in an extra meal with carbohydrates before or after your workouts if you don’t recover from exercise adequately

 Targeted ketogenic dieting entails very low-carbohydrate intake (except before exercising), along with higher fat and protein intakes.
 Aside from the meal before you workout, avoid foods like oats, flour, fruit, cereal, etc. Throughout the majority of the day, your diet will be mostly animal proteins, nuts, eggs, MCT oil, and cruciferous vegetables.